Two friends fatally struck by vehicle at Hains Point were advocates for the homeless

 Pathways to Housing hired Waldon Adams in 2015.
 In a video for the group, Adams said he had what he called “lived experience,” allowing him to connect with others living on the street.

-“He told them that homeless was not their failing,” she said.
-“He told them, ‘It is a failing of a system that was not set up to serve you.’”
+“He told them that being homeless was not their failing,” Respress said.
+“He told them, ‘It is a failing of a system that was not set up to serve you.’ ”

-Though he was employed part time, he worked full-time hours, constantly on his phone to officials advocating for a client or taking Zoom meetings while bedridden and recovering from his surgery.
+Though he was employed part time, he worked full-time hours and was constantly on his phone to officials advocating for a client or taking Zoom meetings from bed while recovering from surgery.

 “He was fierce and he was relentless,” Respress said.
 “He moved every mountain to get people into housing.”